-A brilliant jazz pianist and an influential educator, Hey Rim Jeon looks forward to releasing her fifth CD as a leader, Groovitude.
-An accessible and melodic set filled with inventive versions of familiar standards, a few originals, the memorable Korean folk song “Spring In Home Town,” and the Korean pop song “100 Years Of Promise,” Groovitude is just the latest accomplishment in Hey Rim’s busy career.
+A brilliant jazz pianist and an influential educator, Hey Rim Jeon has just released her fifth album as a bandleader, Groovitude (Sony Music/Orchard, October, 2022).
+An accessible and melodic set filled with inventive versions of familiar standards, a few originals, the memorable Korean folk song “Spring In Hometown,” and the Korean pop song “100 Years Of Promise,” Groovitude is just the latest accomplishment in Hey Rim’s busy career.

 Hey Rim Jeon was born in Seoul, Korea and began playing music very early in life.
 “My mom always exposed me to music and I took my first piano lessons when I was three.
 I grew up playing classical music and I performed for the first time in public when I was nine, but I was able to play by ear from a young age.
 I enjoyed playing along to whatever I heard on the radio or television.”
 She won many awards for her interpretations of classical music, but her musical direction permanently changed when she was 17 and heard the Oscar Peterson Trio’s We Get Requests CD.
 “Because I had a classical background, when I listened to him and was told that he improvised, that certainly caught my attention.
 I was mesmerized by his playing and the idea that one could make up music rather than just playing what was written down.”
 While jazz was not that popular in Korea, Hey Rim Jeon soon knew that performing creative music and improvising was what she wanted in her career.
 A Berklee graduate who came to South Korea and gave her some lessons encouraged her to go to the United States and study jazz at Berklee.